Workshop instructors

 In 1994, Kanjuro Shibata XXI was officially awarded the title of "Imperial Master Bowmaker" as the adopted son and successor of Kanjuro Shibata XX.
 Since then, he has continued the legacy of this bow-making family in the 21st generation.
 In addition to building Kyudo bows in his father's workshop in Kyoto, he also acts as a teacher at the Heki-Ryu Bishu Chikurin-Ha school in Europe.

-Kirstin Lang
+Kirstin Length

-Preserving the construction, restoring the usability and regenerating the surfaces of antique furniture is Kirstin Lang's top priority.
+Preserving the construction, restoring the usability and regenerating the surfaces of antique furniture is Kirstin Length's top priority.
 In her own workshop, the trained carpenter, woodturner and restorer is dedicated entirely to the restoration and preservation of historical and solidly crafted pieces.

 Konrad von Liebieg